Karpoori Devi

-Karpoori Devi (1929-2019) was an Indian folk artist, painting in the Madhubani art tradition and creating textile art in the Sujni tradition.
-She belonged to an early generation of artists who sold Madhubani art with critical and commercial success, and her work has been archived in collections in India as well as Japan, Australia, and the United States of America.
+Karpoori Devi (1929–30 July 2019) was an Indian folk artist, known for painting in the Madhubani art tradition and creating textile art in the Sujni tradition. who achieved both critical and commercial success by selling Madhubani art.
+Her work is archived in collections in India, as well as in Japan, Australia, and the United States.

 Career

 Devi was taught Madhubani art techniques by her mother, and spent her early childhood painting on floors and walls made with dried cow dung.
 Her formal education was limited to early schooling.

 Devi belonged to an early generation of Madhubani (sometimes known as Mithila) artists who gained public recognition for their work and style of art.
 Lalit Narayan Mishra, a Minister in the government led by former Prime Minister Indira Gandhi, advocated for the preservation of the Madhubani art tradition, drawing on his personal roots in the region, and Indira Gandhi herself was known to appreciate Devi's art herself.
-At the encouragement of Mishra, Gandhi established a branch of th eAll India' Crafts Council in the Madhubani region in Bihar.
+At the encouragement of Mishra, Gandhi established a branch of the All India' Crafts Council in the Madhubani region in Bihar.
 The Crafts Council encouraged artists like Devi to move their work from floors and walls, onto handmade paper, which enabled them to sell these paintings.
 Devi encountered social resistance to her work in the early years, particularly in relation to social taboos concerning women in the public sphere.
 In an interview, Devi stated she initially painted in secret for two years, because of disapproval from her husband's family regarding her art.

 In addition to the Madhubani style, Devi was also skilled in the techniques of Sujni art, a lesser-known folk style in which traditional motifs and patterns are embroidered on cloth by hand.
 Her work in Madhubani art was a mix of the 'kachni' (line drawing) and 'bharni' (coloured styles).
 Although the use of these styles was traditionally confined to members of a particular caste, Devi's work transcended social boundaries by embracing both.